-As the plane descended over Coron ready to land, I could see why this was the perfect place for island hopping!
+As the plane descended over Coron ready to land, I could see why Island hopping in Coron was the thing to do!
 The islands stretched as far as the eye could see and the water looked absolutely perfect.
-However, I had been told that all the boats leave Coron harbour for island hopping at the same time in the morning and follow a similar route, making the islands crowded and full of boats and people in bright coloured life jackets.
+However, I had been told that all the boats leave Coron harbour for island hopping at the same time.
+I had also been told that they follow a similar route, making the islands crowded and full of boats and people in bright coloured life jackets.
 I’ll be telling you about how to beat the crowds and how I did island hopping in Coron.

 Where to Stay